 - Heated windshield – means no snow or ice on windows

 - Heated handles – means you can keep your hands warm even during the coldest days

 - Saddle cover in 100% wool

 - Wind deflectors that direct the wind away from the cabin

 “Many of our drivers are out long before the snowmobiles arrive, or while the snow is falling, and they all agree the driving performance of the vehicles are excellent during the winter.”Marianne Romsdal, Distribution Manager at Posten Norge (Norway Post)

 What should you wear in your open vehicle?

 In a profession where you get in and out of the car many times a day, it is important to dress for the weather.
 One benefit of an open vehicle is that you’ll have a stable temperature for the whole day, and you’re not switching between a heated car and icy winter air several times a day.
 Or the opposite way, switching between 30-degree heat outside and an air-conditioned car.
-At Posten Norge (Norway Post) the sick leave rate fell by more than 15% after they switched to an open vehicle, this is partly due to fewer temperature fluctuations.
+At Posten Norge (Norway Post) the sick leave rate fell by more than 15% after they switched to using open vehicles.
+This is partly due to fewer temperature fluctuations.
 Pohl-Larsen is not surprised; “Stable temperatures allow the body to work less, and the workers become less fatigued”.